S0AndS0/python-graph-theory/_posts/2019-04-02-points-01-inheriting.markdown

 If you wish to question an edge I think it maybe helpful to re-frame an edge (define a `class`) as the points that are populated on an edge, so that things can be asked about those on an edge.
 This isn't to say that an edge must contain every point between, computers and $ \infty $ usually don't mix, but instead an edge could have a way of calculating things like distances between agents or their destination.

->> ### But it seems to me that the point class can only model edges with a constant cost?
+>> ### "But it seems to me that the point class can only model edges with a constant cost?"

 Sorta; it depends upon how you use those values or choose to update them.
 I took some care trying to model only part of the problem because covering everything in one post can cause readers to feel a bit like [Joel Miller](https://www.youtube.com/watch?v=IueMdK9I4Qg); which is __not__ my intent, I'd rather hope code be seen as another way to break a problem down to the _atomic_ level if need be.